-Take your time to wander through the village and enjoy the narrow streets and beautifully preserved buildings – and then stop for lunch, of course!
+Take your time to wander through the narrow streets and admire the beautifully preserved buildings which have earned Autoire its classification among France’s ‘most beautiful villages’—and then stop for lunch, of course!

 FAST FACTS